 Ryanair will continue to propose a separate resolution at the AGM on each substantially separate issue, including a separate resolution relating to the Directors' Report and financial statements.
-In order to comply with the 2016 Code, proxy votes will be announced at the AGM, following each vote on a show of hands, except in the event of a poll being called.
-The Board Chairman and the Chairmen of the Audit and Remuneration Committees are available to answer questions from all shareholders.
+In order to comply with the 2018 Code, proxy votes will be announced at the AGM, following each vote on a show of hands, except in the event of a poll being called.
+The Board Chair and the Chair of the Audit and Remuneration Committees are available to answer questions from all shareholders.

-The Group CEO makes a presentation at the Annual General Meeting on the Group's business and its performance during the prior year and answers questions from shareholders.
+The Group CEO makes a presentation at the AGM on the Group's business and its performance during the prior year and answers questions from shareholders.
 The AGM affords shareholders the opportunity to question the Chairman and the Board.

-All holders of Ordinary Shares are entitled to attend, speak and vote at general meetings of the Company, subject to limitations described under note "Limitations on the Right to Own Shares" on page 128.
+All holders of Ordinary Shares are entitled to attend, speak and vote at general meetings of the Company, subject to limitations described under note "Limitations on Share Ownership by Non-EU Nationals" on page 154.
 In accordance with Irish company law, the Company specifies record dates for general meetings, by which date shareholders must be registered in the Register of Members of the Company to be entitled to attend.
 Record dates are specified in the notes to the Notice convening the meeting.